 The 1st Part of the Beginning: Crawdaddy!

-A recent collection of the mag by Paul contains the first published excerpt of The Aesthetics of Rock.
+A recent collection of the mag under Paul's tenure contains the first published excerpt of The Aesthetics of Rock.
 This is found HERE,

 Part the First: The Aesthetics of Rock